 The role of sperm in miscarriage

 Miscarriage occurs in 1 in 4 pregnancies, often not long after a positive pregnancy test.
 Mothers traditionally have considered that it must mean something was ‘wrong’ with them and all diagnostic research has focused upon testing what might be wrong with their womb.
 Professor Jackson Kirkman-Brown, Professor of Reproductive Biology, and colleagues have identified that the quality of the DNA in the sperm is actually a leading cause of miscarriage.
 For some IVF patients, simply changing how the sperm which fertilises the egg is selected can avert up to 40% of pregnancy losses in assisted conception.

 The team’s work is now focused not just on picking better sperm for IVF and improved diagnosis of sperm DNA quality, but on addressing the problem with the sperm so that the risk of miscarriage is reduced significantly.
 This work is changing a paradigm in miscarriage and reproduction by placing diagnosis and treatment at the centre of future care.

 A pilot clinical trial to examine the role of nutritional supplements in sperm quality and miscarriage will commence in Summer 2019.
 If successful, we hope to prevent the 1 in every 12 pregnancies that currently miscarry due to this sperm DNA factor.

-Dr Jackson-Kirkman Brown
+Professor Jackson-Kirkman Brown

 “Until now, everybody has thought, after the man has got the woman pregnant, that's the end of his role.
 And if she loses the child, that's something that's wrong with her.
 Our research is really starting to turn that on its head.
 Now we think around half the time we can't find an answer about miscarriage, it may be down to sperm DNA.”